-In terms of supervision, the Revised Text of the Board of Directors Regulations grants the Audit Committee the primary role of serving as a vehicle and supporting the Board of Directors in supervising accounting and financial information, internal and external audit services and corporate governance These Regulations stipulate that the Audit Committee is responsible for overseeing the SCIIF.
-This Committee's Regulations were approved by the Board of Directors in November 2018, bearing in mind the good governance recommendations and technical guide of the CNMV (3/2017) regarding Audit Committees in public interest entities.
+In terms of supervision, the Board of Directors Regulations grant the Audit Committee the primary role of serving as a vehicle and supporting the Board of Directors in supervising accounting, financial and non-financial information, internal and external audit services and risk management.
+These Regulations stipulate that the Audit Committee is responsible for overseeing the SCIIF.
+This Committee's Regulations were approved by the Board of Directors in November 2018 and were amended in December 2020, bearing in mind the good governance recommendations and technical guide of the CNMV (1/2019) regarding Appointments and Remuneration Committees.
 The following are the main powers of the Audit Committee in relation to financial reporting and internal control systems:

-a) Supervising the drafting, integrity and presentation to the market of regulated financial information in relation to Acciona and its group, checking that regulatory requirements are fulfilled, the scope of consolidation is appropriately defined and accounting standards are properly applied.

-b) Regularly checking the internal control and risk management systems to ensure the main risks are identified, managed and known.

-- F.1.2 State whether the following are present, especially if they relate to the creation of financial information: - Departments and/or mechanisms in charge of: (i) design and review of corporate structure; (ii) clear definition of lines of responsibility and authority with an adequate distribution of tasks and functions; and (iii) assurance that adequate procedures exist for proper communication throughout the entity:
+- Supervising the drafting, integrity and presentation to the market of regulated financial and non-financial information in relation to Acciona and its group, checking that regulatory requirements are fulfilled, the scope of consolidation is appropriately defined and accounting standards are properly applied. - Regularly checking the internal control and financial and non-financial risk management systems in relation to the Company and its group, including operating, technological, legal, social, environmental, political and reputation risk or that related to corruption, to ensure the main risks are identified, managed and known. - Ensuring that the policies and systems established in terms of internal monitoring are effectively applied in practice. - F.1.2 State whether the following are present, especially if they relate to the creation of financial information: - Departments and/or mechanisms in charge of: (i) design and review of corporate structure; (ii) clear definition of lines of responsibility and authority with an adequate distribution of tasks and functions; and (iii) assurance that adequate procedures exist for proper communication throughout the entity:

-Regulations stipulate that the following powers are reserved for the knowledge of the Board of Directors to ensure that it performs its general role of supervising and controlling managers better and more diligently: defining the corporate group's structure and, at the proposal of the Company's Top Executive, appointing and possibly dismissing the Senior Executives of Acciona and other companies that belong to its group.
+Regulations stipulate that the following powers are reserved for the knowledge of the Board of Directors to ensure that it performs its general role of supervising and controlling managers better and more diligently: defining the corporate group's structure and, at the proposal of the Company's Top Executive, appointing and possibly dismissing the Senior Executives of Acciona and other entities that belong to its group, as well as their indemnification clauses.